zfcampus/apigility-documentation/intro/first-rest-service.md

 You'll notice that we're not updating all methods in the class.
 Several methods are for operating on lists, and we are not defining those operations.

 How will we get the `$mapper` into the resource?
-For that, we'll need to define a factory.
-Create the file `module/Status/src/Status/V1/Rest/Status/StatusResourceFactory.php`, open it in an editor, and define it as follows:
+For that, we'll edit our factory.
+Open the file `module/Status/src/Status/V1/Rest/Status/StatusResourceFactory.php` in an editor, and modify it so it reads as follows (you should only need to change the `return` line inside the `__invoke()` method):

 ```php
 <?php